tinyinterpreters/let/README.md

-# LETPAR
+# LETSEQ

-LETPAR gives the multiple-binding `let` expressions from the [`multiple-bindings`](https://github.com/tinyinterpreters/let/tree/multiple-bindings) branch parallel binding semantics.
+LETSEQ gives the multiple-binding `let` expressions from the [`multiple-bindings`](https://github.com/tinyinterpreters/let/tree/multiple-bindings) branch sequential binding semantics.

-Every initializer is evaluated in the incoming environment.
-The new bindings become available together only when evaluating the body.
+Bindings are evaluated in source order.
+After each initializer is evaluated, its binding becomes available to the initializers that follow it.

-For example, the initial environment contains `x = 10`:
+For example:

 ```txt
 let